 Over a three month period, Bruce, his architect, and I worked back and forth, bouncing ideas off each other to come up with a plan that best utilized the space.
 For Bruce, every morning started with an email either sharing a new bit of inspiration he found on Houzz or reacting to a new design update from me.
 His great communication, dedicated research, down-to-earth demeanor, and great sense of humor made him an absolute joy to work with.

-To replace the well-aged cabinets, Bruce selected our shaker-style Dayton door in Painted White.
-The painted finish, rather than one of our stained woods, was more in tune the beach vibe he desired.
+To replace the well-aged cabinets, Bruce selected our shaker-style Shaker door in Painted White.
+The painted finish, rather than one of our stained woods, was more in tune with the beach vibe he desired.
 He liked the clean lines of the door that also held a subtle traditional flair.
-Around the space, we used the Painted Tea Leaf as accent pieces.
-He was worried about having too sterile of a look, so these pops of color, in addition to the finishing touches of the backsplash and counter, helped liven up the look.
+Around the space, we used the Painted Green as accent pieces.
+He was worried about having too sterile of a look, so these pops of color, in addition to the finishing touches of the backsplash and counter, helped liven it up.

 The entrance to the kitchen is through an arched door way.
 Working with the architect, we widened and reworked the archway to end midway over the counter to favor a more open floorplan.
 Over the archway, we built a run of small cabinets to display the clients travel items.
 On the opposite wall, above the sink, we built in another display area made from void-door cabinets with outside corner molding trim to create a more furniture, bookcase feel.
 The display cabinets above the window and archway are what give the kitchen added style.
 These details, and others like it, go a long way, for without them, the kitchen would be very plain.